firesim/firesim/docs/Running-Simulations-Tutorial/Running-a-Single-Node-Simulation.rst

 -------------------------------------

-All runtime configuration options for the manager are set in a file called ``firesim/deploy/config_runtime.ini``.
+All runtime configuration options for the manager are set in a file called ``firesim/deploy/config_runtime.yaml``.
 In this guide, we will explain only the parts of this file necessary for our purposes.
 You can find full descriptions of all of the parameters in the :ref:`manager-configuration-files` section.

 If you open up this file, you will see the following default config (assuming you have not modified it):

-.. include:: /../deploy/sample-backup-configs/sample_config_runtime.ini
+.. include:: /../deploy/sample-backup-configs/sample_config_runtime.yaml
-   :code: ini
+   :code: yaml

 We'll need to modify a couple of these lines.

 First, let's tell the manager to use the correct numbers and types of instances.
-You'll notice that in the ``[runfarm]`` section, the manager is configured to launch a Run Farm named ``mainrunfarm``, consisting of one ``f1.16xlarge`` and no ``m4.16xlarge``\ s, ``f1.4xlarge``\ s, or ``f1.2xlarge``\ s.
+You'll notice that in the ``run-farm:`` section, the manager is configured to launch a Run Farm named ``mainrunfarm``, consisting of one ``f1.16xlarge`` and no ``m4.16xlarge``\ s, ``f1.4xlarge``\ s, or ``f1.2xlarge``\ s.
 The tag specified here allows the manager to differentiate amongst many parallel run farms (each running